|CELEBRATING OUR 22nd YEAR||

 For easy access to Siena and Florence within an hour's drive, Monarca is the place to be.
 As a bonus, many alluring hill towns are easily reached: Montepulciano with its tantalizing red wines is within a 15 minute; Cortona, Tuscany's highest hill town is 30 minutes away; magical Orvieto or the tranquility of St. Francis's Assisi are both just about an hour's drive.
 As a double bonus, mighty Rome is two hours away.

 Located a few miles from the juncture of the A1 highway heading north to south and the Siena-Perugia roadway running east to west, this is a fantastic base for guests on the move.
-The villa is easily reached by turning off of a paved secondary road and continuing on for one third of a mile.
+The villa is easily reached by turning off of a paved secondary road and continuing on for one third of a mile passing by office complexes.

 Conveniently enough, there is a restaurant at the turning point that's within walking distance of the villa.
 Closed on Mondays and for a couple of weeks in August, this eatery is a favorite among local residents for their simple yet hearty pasta dishes.